-How can I help educate campus about bias and hate?
+How can I help educate campus about bias?

 The Bias Response Team is eager to attend student organization meetings, department meetings, residence hall programs, or other events to provide trainings and resources on workshops.
 To schedule a workshop or for further information or questions contact email@example.com